anmol091192/AI_PDF_Chatbot/README.md

-# AI HR Assistant - Universal PDF Chatbot
+# AI PDF Assistant - Universal PDF Chatbot

 A Gradio-based chatbot that can answer questions about **any PDF document** using RAG (Retrieval Augmented Generation).
 Upload your own PDF files and get instant AI-powered answers!